 According to a study to explore Pharmacological Mechanisms of Lavender (Lavandula angustifolia) Essential Oil on Central Nervous System Targets suggests that lavender essential oil may exert pharmacological properties via modulating the NMDA receptor, the SERT as well as neurotoxicity induced by hydrogen peroxide.
-A research made in 2012 to prove if lavender is anxiolytic drug, suggests that oral lavender supplements may have some therapeutic effects.
-However, further independent replications are needed before firm conclusions can be drawn. .
+A research made in 2012 to prove if lavender is an anxiolytic drug, suggests that oral lavender supplements may have some therapeutic effects.
+However, further independent replications are needed before firm conclusions can be drawn.
 It can increase appetite and the sedative effect of other medications and supplements and can cause low blood pressure.

 Lemon balm (Melissa officinalis L.) is a medicinal plant that has been used in different ethno-medical systems especially in the European Traditional Medicine and the Iranian Traditional Medicine for the treatment of several diseases.
 It is also widely used as a vegetable and to add flavor to dishes.

 Modern pharmacological studies have now validated many traditional uses of M. officinalis L. The data reviewed revealed that M. officinalis is a potential source for the treatment of a wide range of diseases especially anxiety and some other CNS disorders, though confirmatory trials are warranted to substantiate these effects in the clinical setting.
 Data regarding many aspects of this plant such as mechanisms of actions, pharmacokinetics, adverse effects of the extracts, potential interactions with standard-of-care medications and active compounds is still limited which call for additional studies particularly in humans.